Can you help my rabbit/alpaca/rat?

 Included in the cost of a session you will receive:

 - A detailed preparatory session to identify the likely key products for your animal based on the case history you provide.
 This takes 1-2 hours and is fundamental to the process.

 - A 2-3 hour consultancy session where your animal will be offered a wide range of botanicals to choose from.
 The cost of any products they consume are included in the session fee.

-- A printed guide to the Herbal Choices process with details of how to read your animal and how to provide ongoing support for your pet.
+- A printed guide to the herbal self-medication process with details of how to read your animal and how to provide ongoing support for your pet.